NechamaShraiber/Full-stack-web-development_4578-2/11_window forms + web api + angular/README.md

 * Game controller:
     * Get - get all cards and `CurrentTurn`
     * Put - The client sends a userName and the chosen cards results.
-    The server will update the `Game` object `CurrentTurn` to the other player`s name.
+    The server will update the `Game` object `CurrentTurn` to the other player's name.
     If the user managed to choose 2 cards with the same value - we will update the element in the `CardArray` that has the key of this card content - to the current user name.
-    After the update it will check if the game is over (all the elemnt in the `CardArray` contains value), If yes - the winner usrt will get 1 point to the `score` property.
+    After the update it will check if the game is over (all the element in the `CardArray` contains value), If yes - the winner usrt will get 1 point to the `score` property.

 ***
 ## WinForms +  Angular